pmsilva84/myrice-dotfiles/README.md

+# Myrice dotfiles 🍚
-# This is just the confings that I'm using on an rice project
+This is just the confings that I'm using on an rice project that I using in my distro at the moment.

-- Window Manenger : i3
+- Window Manenger : i3wm

 **Dependencies**
 - Ulauncher